lacework/terraform-provisioning/docs/integrate_aws_with_lacework_using_terraform.md

 #### Validate The Configuration

-Once Terraform finishes, you can use the CLI or the UI to confirm the integration is working.
+Once Terraform finishes, you can use the CLI or the Lacework Console to confirm the integration is working.
 For the CLI open a Terminal and run `lacework integrations list` (you will see the two AWS CloudTrail and AWS Configuration Integrations listed)

-To validate the integration via the UI, Log in to your account and go to **Settings** -> **Integrations** -> **Cloud Accounts**
+To validate the integration via the Lacework Console, Log in to your account and go to **Settings** -> **Integrations** -> **Cloud Accounts**

 ## Scenario 3 -  Deploy New Consolidated CloudTrail and Configuration Assessment
 Lacework supports the integration of consolidated CloudTrail deployments where multiple sub accounts send CloudTrail logs to a master CloudTrail account.